faevourite/mastodon-oracle-cloud-free-tier/README.md

 6. (Optional) Apply any upstream patches to modify Mastodon itself
    1. Clone [the mastodon repo](https://github.com/mastodon/mastodon)
    2. Make changes to the source code as needed.
 For example, [extend the default timeline length](https://github.com/mastodon/mastodon/issues/2301).
    3. Run `git diff` and save the output to `roles/mastodon/files/mastodon.patch`.
+This will get applied in the next step.
 Example patch:
       ```
       diff --git a/app/lib/feed_manager.rb b/app/lib/feed_manager.rb
       index 510667558..96b05edf8 100644